LeAnhTuan289/Fashion-Marketing-Sales-Analysis-Power-BI/README.md

 ### Business Questions Answered

 - How is the marketing budget allocated and utilized over time?
-- Is marketing spend translating into revenue and profit?
+- Is marketing spend translating into revenue and business impact?
-- How much does marketing contribute to total business revenue?
+- How much does marketing contribute to total revenue compared with direct sales?
 - Which time periods show stronger or weaker marketing efficiency?

 ### Key Insights

-- **Marketing is the main revenue driver.**
+#### 1. Marketing is the main revenue driver

 Marketing generated **3.02bn revenue**, contributing **63.34% of total revenue**, while direct revenue reached **1.75bn**.
-This shows that marketing campaigns play a major role in driving sales for the business.
+This shows that marketing campaigns play a major role in driving sales and are currently a key growth engine for the business.

+**Business meaning:**
+Marketing is not only a support function; it directly drives the majority of revenue.
+However, this also means the business is highly exposed to changes in campaign performance and advertising cost.

+---

-- **Overall ROAS is strong, but profitability is not stable.**
+#### 2. Overall ROAS is strong, but efficiency varies across weeks

 Overall Marketing ROAS reached **7.67**, meaning every 1 VND spent on marketing generated around 7.67 VND in marketing-attributed revenue.
-However, profit margin fluctuates significantly by week, showing that high revenue does not always translate into stable profit.

-- **The most efficient week is not necessarily the highest-spend period.**
-  Weekly Marketing ROAS peaks at around **9.05**, while other weeks stay around **5.72–7.63**.
-This suggests that campaign mix and product mix matter more than simply increasing spend.
+However, weekly ROAS fluctuates, with the strongest week reaching around **9.05**, while other weeks stay around **5.72–7.63**.

+**Business meaning:**
+The company is generating positive return from marketing overall, but efficiency is not consistent.
+Some weeks use budget more effectively than others, suggesting that campaign mix, product mix, and timing strongly affect performance.

+---

-- **Some campaigns show high budget usage but do not always generate proportional revenue.**
+#### 3. Higher budget usage does not always lead to proportional revenue growth

-  The scatter plot between budget used and marketing revenue indicates that higher budget usage does not always guarantee stronger revenue performance.
+The scatter plot between budget usage and marketing revenue shows that some campaigns use a high share of budget but do not always generate proportional revenue.
+This indicates that simply increasing budget does not guarantee better performance.

+**Business meaning:**
+Budget decisions should not be based only on how much a campaign spends.
+Senior managers need to compare spend with ROAS, revenue contribution, and product-level performance before scaling.

+---

 ### Recommendations

-#### 1. Strengthen revenue channels beyond paid campaigns
+#### 1. Reduce overdependence on paid campaign-driven revenue

 - **Where to act:** Revenue mix between marketing-driven revenue and direct revenue.
-- **What to do:** Maintain high-performing campaigns, but also build stronger direct and retention-based channels such as email marketing, loyalty programs, remarketing, customer reactivation, and organic content.
+- **What to do:** Maintain high-performing campaigns while strengthening retention-based and direct revenue channels such as email marketing, loyalty programs, remarketing, customer reactivation, and organic content.
-- **Why it matters:** More than 60% of revenue comes from marketing-driven sales, so the business becomes vulnerable if ad costs rise or campaign performance drops.
+- **Why it matters:** More than 60% of revenue comes from marketing-driven sales, so the business becomes vulnerable if ad costs increase or campaign performance declines.
-- **Goal:** Keep marketing as a growth driver while reducing overdependence on paid campaigns.
+- **Goal:** Keep marketing as a growth driver while building more sustainable revenue sources beyond paid campaigns.

+---

-#### 2. Manage weekly budget based on both ROAS and profit margin
+#### 2. Manage weekly budget using efficiency KPIs, not spend volume alone

-- **Where to act:** Weekly campaign budget allocation and profit margin performance.
+- **Where to act:** Weekly budget allocation and campaign performance review.
-- **What to do:** Review weeks or campaigns with high revenue but weak profit margin.
-Combine ROAS with profit margin, discount level, product cost, and marketing spend before deciding whether to scale.
+- **What to do:** Compare each week by Marketing ROAS, revenue contribution, campaign mix, product mix, and profit margin before deciding whether to increase budget.
-- **Why it matters:** A campaign can generate high revenue but still be inefficient if marketing costs or product costs are too high.
-- **Goal:** Improve marketing efficiency by ensuring that revenue growth also creates healthy profit.

-#### 3. Replicate the most efficient weekly campaign pattern
+- **Why it matters:** The dashboard shows that higher spend does not always create better efficiency.
+Some weeks perform better because the right campaigns and products are promoted.
+- **Goal:** Improve average ROAS by reallocating budget toward weeks, campaigns, and SKUs with stronger efficiency patterns.

+---

+#### 3. Use the highest-ROAS week as a benchmark for future planning

-- **Where to act:** Campaign and product mix from the highest-ROAS week.
+- **Where to act:** Campaign and SKU mix from the highest-performing week.
-- **What to do:** Identify which campaigns, SKUs, and categories contributed to the strongest ROAS week, then use them as a benchmark for future budget planning.
+- **What to do:** Identify which campaigns, SKUs, and categories contributed most to the strongest ROAS week, then reuse those patterns in future campaign planning.
-- **Why it matters:** The dashboard shows that efficiency comes from the right campaign/product mix, not just higher spending.
+- **Why it matters:** The best-performing week provides a practical benchmark for what an efficient campaign/product mix looks like.
-- **Goal:** Improve average ROAS by scaling proven high-efficiency patterns.
+- **Goal:** Replicate high-efficiency patterns to improve future marketing budget allocation.

 ---